jquense/teaspoon/README.md

 ```

 You can adapt and expand this pattern however your team likes, maybe just using the single testing prop or a suite.
-You can also add some helper methods or pseudo selectors to help codify enforce your teams testing conventions
+You can also add some helper methods or pseudo selectors to help codify enforce your teams testing conventions.

 ## Adding collection methods and pseudo selectors